Hartwick College nursing class following pinning ceremony

 Hartwick College nursing graduates following pinning ceremony 2023

-A Hartwick nursing degree will prepare you well for whatever specialization you choose — pediatrics, oncology, family practice, surgical, geriatrics, psychiatric nursing, and so many more.
-You’ll be in the classroom with dedicated faculty, many of whom are also practicing nurses.
-And you’ll develop both competence and confidence in our simulated nursing labs from the start — taking vitals, practicing telemedicine, and gaining invaluable hands-on experience that will ensure you’re ready to care for patients.
+Learn from dedicated faculty, many of whom are practicing nurses.
+Develop competence and confidence in our simulated nursing labs.
+Learn to take vitals, practice telemedicine and gain invaluable hands-on experience that will ensure you’re ready to care for patients.

 NURSING FOR TRANSFER STUDENTS